threefoldtech/0-robot/docs/quickstart.md

 Hello World
 ```

-## Creating instance of the service and schedluing actions using Blueprints
+## Creating instance of the service and scheduling actions using Blueprints

 * make a blueprint in some directory  `/tmp/proj/blueprints`
 /tmp/proj/blueprints# cat hello.yaml